"Possible faces" (b)

 Stages of Kassandra (1)

 Trojan priestess of Apollo.
-Daughter of Priamos and Hekuba.
+Daughter of Priamos and Hekabe.
 Her fate: not to be believed, because of a curse by Apollo.

 Wolf, Christa.
 Cassandra. trans.
 Jan van Heurck.
 New York: Farrar, Straus and Giroux, 1984.